PingkoyBoi/PingkoyBoi/README.md

 # 💫 About Me:
-Hi, I'm an Applied Economics student at De La Salle University with a passion for data-driven research and visualization.
-I enjoy working on projects that challenge me to apply econometric methods and statistical tools to real-world problems, whether it's analyzing labor market mismatches, mapping regional demographic trends, or building interactive data visualizations.
-I'm always looking for opportunities to explore data, uncover patterns, and turn findings into clear, actionable insights.<br>
+Hi, I'm an Applied Economics student at De La Salle University with a strong passion for applying data-driven research to real-world challenges.
+I enjoy working on projects that utilize statistical and econometric tools to generate meaningful insights, whether analyzing labor market mismatches, examining regional trends, or developing forecasts.
+I am always seeking opportunities to learn and expand my decision-making skills to make a meaningful impact on society.<br>

 ## 🌐 Socials: